nojhan/clutchlog/README.md

 You may need to indicate `-std=c++17 -lstdc++fs` to some compilers.

+### Variable names within the CLUTCHLOG macro

+Calling the `CLUTCHLOG` macro with a message using a variable named `clutchlog__msg` will end in an error.
+Avoid this kind of naming for the logger singleton, also.

 ### Features

 What Clutchlog do not provide at the moment (but may in a near future):